|Full time||1 year||2 days a week||

 Please note that this is an indicative list of modules and is not intended as a definitive list.
 Those listed here may also be a mixture of core and optional modules.

-This module is an essential ingredient in study of spatial planning system in the UK.
-There is an expectation that the legal framework, including European provisions and any pending changes providing for the implementation of the system, are critically evaluated.
-A practical application of decision making is delivered through the reflective evaluation of planning issues for a local case study in a written statement and the implementation of the main processes involved in a public inquiry through role play.
+This module is an essential ingredient in the study of spatial planning and its associated decision making processes for development to proceed in the UK.
+There is an expectation that the legal framework, including European provisions and any pending changes providing for the implementation of the system, is critically applied and evaluated.
+Land and property development is closely linked with all aspects of planning so the module also enables students to understand the development process in detail from the viewpoint of developers such that they can facilitate development effectively.
+The way in which funding packages, development economics and the macroeconomic environment can influence development and planning, including sustainability issues, is explored by the use of case studies and practical examples, possibly involving a site visit.
+From the planning perspective, a practical application of decision making is delivered through the reflective evaluation of planning issues for a local case study in a written statement and the implementation of the main processes involved in a public inquiry through role play.

 Urban design has become an integral part of the spatial planning system in the UK.
 This module aims to develop your awareness and appreciation of place making, particularly in the European context.